OUETL/Topography/README.md

 The GeoTIFF processing technically requires [`numpy`](https://numpy.org/), but this should be installed automatically by the 'rasterio' module.

-Important note: When using a Windows system, the binary libraries for `GDAL` and `rasterio` are required as well as the Python wrappers; please note the Windows installation instructions [here](https://rasterio.readthedocs.io/en/latest/installation.html).
+*Important note*: When using a Windows system, the binary libraries for `GDAL` and `rasterio` are required as well as the Python wrappers; please note the Windows installation instructions [here](https://rasterio.readthedocs.io/en/latest/installation.html).
 This will typically require downloading the appropriate `.whl` files (as linked to from the [Windows installation instructions](https://rasterio.readthedocs.io/en/latest/installation.html)); for example, if you're using a 64-bit Windows and Python 3.7, the files `GDAL-3.3.3-cp37-cp37m-win_amd64.whl` and `rasterio-1.2.10-cp37-cp37m-win_amd64.whl` are likely the ones you need!
 If you download them to some convenient place, you can install the required binaries via e.g.:

 ```
 $ pip3 install -U pip